Malaysia’s badminton fraternity braces for life without Lee Chong Wei

 The richest sportsman in Malaysia – his total price money collected so far stands at US$1.85 million - had identified the Olympic Games 2020 as his last hurrah.
 However, Lee’s time on the court might be cut short even before the games, if he fails to meet the qualification mark.

-Lee, 36, was the only Malaysian shuttler to have ever held the world number one ranking for more than a year.
+Lee, 36, was the only Malaysian shuttler to have ever held the world No 1 ranking for more than a year.
 One of his regrets will be not winning any major tournament.
 However, he has won 69 titles and is still seen as Malaysia’s best hope for glory.

 With Lee’s retirement just around the corner, the Badminton Association of Malaysia (BAM) is now left with a daunting task: to find someone to fill his shoes and raise the standard of the national team.